PeterSwinkels/8086-Emulator/README.md

-# 8086-Emulator
+# 8086 Emulator – README

-A program that emulates a 8086 CPU.
+This program emulates a basic 8086 CPU, allowing users to run simple 8086 assembly programs in a virtual environment.

-This program allows users to let a virtual 8086 execute programs.
-There are several options for examining and modifying the CPU's status and memory.
-By default there only a very rudimentary BIOS and simulated hardware.
-There is no OS except for some simulated MS-DOS functions.
-If I/O occurs to/from a port the emulator does not support, it will stop to allow the user to manually handle the I/O. If the emulator cannot execute an interrupt function it will stop the CPU to allow manual input from the user.
-There is a quick reference for supported commands and a disassembler as well.
-The program also supports scripts on start up.

-See the file Help.txt in this repository's documents folder for more information.

-NOTE:

-./Documents/Other/Fonts contains a font that is used by the emulator.
-Text might not display correctly if it isn't installed.
+Key features:

+Execute and debug 8086 instructions with options to inspect and modify registers and memory.

+Includes a minimal BIOS and simulated hardware.

+Provides limited support for MS-DOS interrupts.

+If the emulator encounters unsupported I/O ports or interrupt functions, it will pause execution and prompt the user for manual input.

+Includes a built-in disassembler and command reference.

+Supports startup scripts for automated setup or testing.

+Limitations:

+No full operating system — only a handful of MS-DOS functions are simulated.

+Graphics, advanced interrupt handling, and many system calls are not supported.

+Designed as an experimental tool; not all instructions or edge cases are handled.

+Important: To ensure correct text display, install the custom font located in: ./Documents/Other/Fonts

+For more details, see Help.txt in the Documents folder.